canonical/sphinx-docs-starter-pack/docs/reference/style-guide.rst

 - For local pictures, start the path with :file:`/` (for example, :file:`/images/image.png`).
 - Use ``PNG`` format for screenshots and ``SVG`` format for graphics.
+- If producing multiple output formats, use ``*`` as the file extension to have sphinx select the best image format for the output
 - See `Five golden rules for compliant alt text`_ for information about how to word the alt text.

 Reuse